abinit/abinit/doc/mkdocs-tutorials/rf1.md

 of X. Gonze, Phys.
 Rev. B55, 10337 (1997).

 You can copy the file ~abinit/tests/tutorespfn/Input/trf1_6.in in Work_rf1.
 This is your input file.
 You should edit it.

+{% dialog tests/tutorespfn/Input/trf1_6.in tests/tutorespfn/Refs/trf1_6.out %}

 As for the other RF tests, the changes with respect to the file ~abinit/tests/tutorespfn/Input/trf1_1.in are all gathered in the first part of this file.
 The multi-dataset mode is used, computing from scratch the ground-state properties, then computing different dynamical matrices.
 The run is about 2 minutes on a 2.8 GHz machine.
 So, you would better leave your computer running, and either read more of the ABINIT documentation (why not the [[help:mrgddb|mrgddb_help]] and the [[help:anaddb|anaddb_help]]), or make a walk).

 The results of this simulation can be compared to those provided in the Gianozzi et al paper.